Priemar/pri-ng-scrollbar/README.md

 - **[marginsY]**: string (format: '0 0 0 0' or '0 0' or '0 0')

   Margins to position for the vertical scrollbar. (top right bottom left) or (top/bottom left/right) or (top/bottom/left/right)

-- @deprecated **[dynamic]**: boolean (default = 'true')
+***

+ > Auto fallback to native scrollbars for mobile devices, bec. its not possible to show / hide custom scrollbars.

-  If this property is set, the pri-scrollbar size will auto resize (height) based on its content, until it reaches the max available height.
+ > pri-scrollbar size will auto resize (height) based on its content, until it reaches the max available height.
    <br>!!!
 This will only work if "overflowX" is set to "hidden" !!!

-***

- > Auto fallback to native scrollbars for mobile devices, bec. its not possible to show / hide custom scrollbars.

 ***